Kullback-Leibler Potential for Non-Ergodic Replication Dynamics:An Information-Theoretic Second Law: Appendix B:Simulation protocol for Fig. 1 (Gaussian-copy model)

 \textbf{Information measures (base $=2$, in bits).} At each step we compute

 where terms with $p_n=0$ or $q_n=0$ are omitted in the sum to avoid $\log 0$.
 (To convert bits to nats multiply by $\ln 2$.)

-\textbf{KLD potential $V(p_n)$.} We use the Lyapunov-type potential defined consistently with the main text: \begin{itemize} \item \emph{Ergodic case}: $V(p_n)=D_{\mathrm{KL}}(p_n\|u)$, where $u$ is the uniform pmf over all $256\times256$ pixels. \item \emph{Non-ergodic (blockwise) case}: Let $b$ index blocks, $w_b=\sum_{(x,y)\in b} p_n(x,y)$ the block mass, $p_b$ the within-block normalized pmf, and $u_b$ the blockwise uniform pmf.
+\textbf{KLD potential $V(p_n)$.} We use the Lyapunov-type potential consistent with the main text: \begin{itemize} \item \emph{Ergodic (global) case:} $V(p_n)=D_{\mathrm{KL}}(p_n\|\pi^\ast)$, where $\pi^\ast$ is the unique invariant histogram under global convolution dynamics (approximated numerically by iterating $T_\sigma$ to stationarity). \item \emph{Non-ergodic (blockwise) case:} Let $b$ index blocks, $w_b=\sum_{(x,y)\in b} p_n(x,y)$, $p_b$ the normalized histogram within the block, and $u_b$ the uniform histogram over block $b$.
 Then

-\end{itemize} This definition matches the theoretical reachable-steady-set construction and yields the monotone decay predicted by Theorem~\ref{thm:V-Lyapunov}.
+which coincides with the distance to the reachable steady set with fixed block masses. \end{itemize}

-\textbf{Visualization and units.} Time-series plots show $H$, $H(p_n,q_n)$, $D_{\mathrm{KL}}(p_n\|q_n)$, and $V(p_n)$ versus the replication step $n$.
+\textbf{Visualization and units.} Time series plots show $H$, $H(p_n,q_n)$, $D_{\mathrm{KL}}(p_n\|q_n)$, and $V(p_n)$ versus the replication step $n$.
 Snapshots at the specified steps use a common grayscale colorbar.
 All values are reported in \textbf{bits}.

-\textbf{Sanity condition on $\sigma$.} If the Gaussian width exceeds roughly one quarter of the smallest block edge, boundary effects may dominate.
-In Fig.~1 (block size $64{\times}64$, $\sigma=1.5$) this issue does not arise.
-The same qualitative trends were observed for $2{\times}2$ and $128{\times}128$ partitions (not shown).
+\textbf{Sanity condition on $\sigma$.} If the Gaussian width exceeds approximately one-quarter of the smallest block edge, boundary effects may dominate.
+In Fig.~1 (block size $128{\times}128$, $\sigma=1.5$) this issue does not arise.
+The same qualitative trends were observed for $2{\times}2$ and $4{\times}4$ partitions.